Social media is now an integral part of our everyday lives.

 7. Social Shopping

-Social shopping is a popular e-commerce tactic that allows individuals to share shopping experiences with the buyer contacts (friends, family, etc.)
+Social shopping is a popular e-commerce tactic.
+It allows individuals to share shopping experiences with the buyer contacts... like family and friends.

 8. Gated Content

-With gated content, businesses can gather valuable user data that they can use further to generate leads.
+With gated content, you can gather valuable user data to generate more leads.

 Social Media KPIs For Conversions